Code-Institute-Submissions/NickSpriggs-fitness_lifestyle_v2_milestone/README.md

 - [FontAwesome](https://fontawesome.com/): Provided icons for certain features.

-- [Photoshop](https://photoshop.com/en): This was used to design the site's wireframes and database schema.
+- [Photoshop](https://photoshop.com/en): This was used to design the site's wireframes and database schema and product icons.

 - [FontMeme](https://www.fontmeme.com/): This was used to design the logo.